 2010 Department Goals Purchase a web-based impound management system.
 Purchase a document imaging system for hard copy file storage.
 Introduce legislation to reduce or eliminate the hold time on excess money collected for vehicles sold at auction.
-Davidon a nilet program for an line vahiole quetions Develop a pilot program for on-line vehicle auctions.
+Develop a pilot program for on-line vehicle auctions.